Lutheran Social Service of Minnesota2485 Como AvenueSt. Paul, MN 55108651.642.5990800.582.5260

 Today, Lutheran Social Service of Minnesota holds these values at the core of its vision and mission.
 These values guide the efforts of LSS and empowers us to overcome any challenge and, in doing so, achieve results that endure.

-Through the years, Minnesotans have continued to advocate for our most vulnerable citizens - children, people with disabilities, and the elderly - to ensure they have the opportunity to live and work in community with safety, dignity and hope.
+Through the years, Minnesotans have continued to advocate for our citizens - children, people with disabilities, and the elderly - to ensure they have the opportunity to live and work in community with safety, dignity and hope.